oclipa/javascript-cheat-sheet/README.md

 </code></button>
 <div class="content" style="display: none;" markdown="1">

-There are several approaches to creating objects in Javascript (as shown above).
+There are several approaches to creating objects in JavaScript (as shown above).
 As a general rule of thumb, directly manipulating a prototype, or using classes, should be avoided, since these create problems for functional programming.

 &nbsp;